slinder1/gd/README.md

 A backronym might be "Pull Request, Add (Little Endian)".

+# LLM use

+It is unfortunate that this tool needs to exist at all, and even more unfortunate that I don't have the time to dedicate to doing it right.

+All development up to commit 0948335884fcb2645ada3985ff4c05dcf075b4f2 (v0.10.0) was done by hand without LLMs, but at the point when GitHub rolled out their (rather poor) support for stacks as a reified concept, I started using LLMs to deal with what I perceive as design defects in their model.

+# Testing

+There isn't any!

+There isn't really a great excuse, I simply don't feel like mocking the `gh` tool or GitHub API, and haven't really thought of a better approach.
+There could be some more isolation of the core algorithms, and those could be unit tested, but I really just needed a sort-of-working thing so I could get back to the actual work that GitHub generally prevents me from doing.

+I welcome contributions here!
+If the tool has any merit it will eventually need robust tests.

 # Alternatives

 ## `spr`

+Somewhat confusingly there are at least two tools which nominally do the same thing and are called `spr`.
+I'm unsure which came first, and it doesn't really matter, but it is unfortunate they collide.

+### `ejoffe/spr`

 A very compelling alternative to `praddle` is https://github.com/ejoffe/spr which differs in a few ways: